robinhuy/fake-api-nodejs/README.md

 npm start
 ```

-## Modified your data
+## Modify your data

-All your data was placed in `database.json`.
+All the data was placed in `database.json`.
+Edit it to suit your purpose.

-You can using [https://mockaroo.com/](https://mockaroo.com/) to mock data, and publish your code to [https://heroku.com/](https://heroku.com/) to get a Public API.
+You can use [https://mockaroo.com/](https://mockaroo.com/) to mock data, and publish your code to [https://heroku.com/](https://heroku.com/) to get a Public API.

+**Note**: `users` is used to authenticate, the others is just demo data.

-## Access & modified API
+## Access & modify API

 Please view detailed document in [https://github.com/typicode/json-server/blob/master/README.md#table-of-contents](https://github.com/typicode/json-server/blob/master/README.md#table-of-contents)

+If you want to change logic of authentication, please edit file `server.js`.